Projects

 Over time I’ve written a lot of software that is useful or neat.
 Much of it was written for employers, but some of it I wrote in my own time.
-Here’s a few that I’m proud of:
+Here are a few things I’ve built that I’m proud of:

 OMF